basvaat/RIDDEN_analysis/README.md

 This repository contain the analysis files related to the publication.
 The RIDDEN tool is available at [this repository](https://github.com/basvaat/RIDDEN_tool).

+The perturbation signatures of the receptors and the table of ligand-receptor interactions used to develop the RIDDEN model are available on Zenodo (DOI: https://doi.org/10.5281/zenodo.15127392).

 ## Overview of the RIDDEN
 ![RIDDEN](paper_figure/Graphical_abstract600.jpeg)